GPUOpen-Tools/radeon_compute_profiler/docs/source/outputfiles.rst

     :header: "Name", "Description"
     :widths: 45, 55

-    "CallIndex", "The call index of the OpenCL™ API call that initiated the kernel dispatch operation."
+    "CallIndex", "The call index of the OpenCL API call that initiated the kernel dispatch operation."
     "Time", "The time spent (in milliseconds) executing the kernel.
 This does not include the kernel set-up time."